In fact, she was the first person in her family born in the country.

 Sophia, our Editorial Director, meantime, was also born an expat but not in Panama.

 “What brings you to Panama?”
-I asked when interviewing her for her LIOS position three years ago.
+I asked when interviewing her for her LIOS position four years ago.

 “The standard of living,” she said simply.

 Sophia had been living in Colombia, working as a teacher, and, as she put it, she “was looking for a lifestyle upgrade.”

 Marketing Manager Abby likewise arrived in Panama four years ago.